Carson-Abdou/Carson-Abdou/README.md

 - 👋 Hi, I’m @Carson-Abdou
-- 👀 I’m interested in cars, sports, going out
+- 👀 I’m interested in cars, sports, and going out
 - 🌱 I’m currently learning programming and math
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me (760)697-0160 or cmabdou@csuchico.edu